If your electric shower stops working, it’s most likely due to limescale.

 Electric showers are basically instantaneous water heaters.
 They have a single supply of cold water which is heated on demand via an electric element.
-Over time, calcium deposits form on the element, just like in your kettle – particularly if you live in an area with hard water.
+Over time, calcium deposits form on the element, just like in your kettle.
+This is particularly true if you live in a hard water area.

 Eventually, there is so much limescale on the element that the heat doesn’t transfer to the water properly.
-A sensor inside the shower detects that the element is getting too hot – and consequently turns the shower off.
-This is a safety mechanism which prevents the shower from overheating.
+As a result, the element gets too hot.
+A sensor inside the shower detects this happening, and consequently shuts off the shower.
+As annoying as this is, it’s actually a safety mechanism to stop the shower from overheating.
 You may also find that you cannot turn it back on for a few minutes.
 Once again, this is the shower’s safety mechanism preventing the shower from operating until the excess heat has dissipated.

 In some cases, you may also detect a burning smell.
 Even if the safety cut-out is working, that’s not to say the excess heat isn’t damaging the shower somehow.
 If you do smell burning, it’s probably a bad idea to use the shower again.